ARM-software/ethos-n-driver-stack/README.md

 # CONFIG_ARM_SMMU is not set
 ```

-If you run the NPU without an IOMMU, you must create a reserved memory area.
+If you run the NPU without an SMMU, you must create a reserved memory area.
 This is used to store working data for the NPU, for example the firmware code and network data.
 The size of the reserved memory area should be chosen based on your specific use case.
 The amount of memory needed depends on several factors, including the number of NPU cores and the size of the networks being used.
 We recommend that you test to ensure the chosen size suits your needs.
 There are several restrictions on the properties of the reserved memory area.
 If these are not met then the kernel module will not load successfully or the NPU will not behave as expected:

 1. The reserved memory area must begin on a 512MB aligned address
 2. The reserved memory area must not be larger than 512MB